Copied from the Lodi News Sentinel, September 9, 1969:

 Older Towns Dot Valley When Lodi was Established

 Mokelumne Station (Lodi), Woodbridge, Staples Ferry, Lockford, Liberty, Thornton, and Tuleberg (Stockton)

 When Mokelumne Station, later to become Lodi, was born in Elkhorn Township in 1869, it became the newest of several scattered little towns in the San Joaquin area.

-Thriving Woodbridge was the biggest town of Elkhorn Township in that year and was in fact the only town of any size in the ship was Staples Ferry, the township.
+Thriving Woodbridge was the biggest town of Elkhorn Township in that year and was in fact the only town of any size in the township was Staples Ferry.

 To the east in Elliott Township was Staples Ferry, the first settlement on the Mokelumne River.
 The original settlement was made by Thomas Pyle, who moved there with his family in November 1846.
 The land changed hands two times before being passed to J.W.
 Laird in 1848.